Financial inclusion: In Indonesia

+In China

+In China, financial inclusion is an important component of Xi Jinping's concept of the Chinese Dream.

+In 2015, the China Academy of Financial Inclusion was established at Renmin University.
+The Academy is a government think tank tasked with developing financial inclusion mechanisms for China.

 Digital financial inclusion

 Technology-enabled innovations represent an opportunity to promote financial inclusion.
 Inclusive digital financial services refer to mobile money, online accounts, electronic payments, insurance and credit, combinations of them and newer financial technology (fintech) apps, which can reach people who were formerly excluded.
 For example, digital financial services can provide low-income households with access to affordable and convenient tools that can help increase their economic opportunities or access to credit.

 There is evidence that digital financial services can empower women to earn more and build assets, helping address that 35% of women worldwide—approximately 980 million—remain excluded from the formal financial system.
-Digital financial services have been shown to help give women greater control over their own finances, including safe, convenient, and discreet access to banking accounts.
-This greater financial power can increase gender equality and economic growth.

-Tracking financial inclusion through budget analysis
+Tracking through budget analysis

-While financial inclusion is an important issue, it may also be interesting to assess whether such inclusion as earmarked in policies are actually reaching the common beneficiaries.
-Since the 1990s, there has been serious efforts both in the government agencies and in the civil society to monitor the fund flow process and to track the outcome of public expenditure through budget tracking.
-Organisations like International Budget Partnership (IBP) are undertaking global surveys in more than 100 countries to study the openness (transparency) in budget making process.
+To assess whether such inclusion as earmarked in policies are actually reaching the common beneficiaries, since the 1990s, there has been serious efforts both in the government agencies and in the civil society to monitor the fund flow process and to track the outcome of public expenditure through budget tracking.
+Organizations like International Budget Partnership (IBP) are undertaking global surveys in more than 100 countries to study the openness (transparency) in budget making process.
 There are various tools used by different civil society groups to track public expenditure.
 Such tools may include performance monitoring of public services, social audit and public accountability surveys.
-In India, the institutionalisation of Right to information (RTI) has been a supporting tool for activists and citizen groups for budget tracking and advocacy for social inclusion.
+In India, the institutionalization of Right to information (RTI) has been a supporting tool for activists and citizen groups for budget tracking and advocacy for social inclusion.

-Financial inclusion and bank stability
+Bank stability

-The theoretical and empirical evidences on the link between financial inclusion and bank stability are limited.
+The theoretical and empirical evidence on the link between financial inclusion and bank stability are limited.
 Banking literature indicates several potential channels through which financial inclusion may influence bank stability.
 A recent study appeared in Journal Economic Behavior & Organization a robust positive association between financial inclusion and bank stability.
-The authors show that the positive association is more pronounced with those banks that have higher retail deposit funding share and lower marginal costs of providing banking services; and also with those that operate in countries with stronger institutional quality.
+The authors show that the positive association is more pronounced with those banks that have higher retail deposit funding share and lower marginal costs of providing banking services; and also, with those that operate in countries with stronger institutional quality.

-Evidence on the effectiveness of financial inclusion interventions
+Evidence on the effectiveness of interventions

 Results from research on the effectiveness of financial inclusion programs to improve economic, social, behavioral and gender-related outcomes in low- and middle-income countries have been mixed and programs to improve access to financial services often have small or inconsistent effects on income, health, and other social outcomes.
 Programs geared toward savings opportunities have had small but more consistently positive effects, and fewer risks, than credit-oriented programs.